 Contrary to popular belief, it’s not a drawbridge; Tower Bridge’s roads are too heavy for ropes or chains to pull up, so it was designed as a bascule bridge which means the roads act like two giant seesaws.

 Back in the 20s, Londoners couldn’t even see their feet some days thanks to the fog.
 Whereas today fog can halt daily life, back then it had to be business as usual so shops still opened and workers still walked to their offices through a choking atmosphere.
 The Clean Air Act in 1956 put an end to the problem!

 Read more: The weird and wonderful Suffolk coast

 Throughout the war

 An intriguing sight for us now, but this Graf Zeppelin was not an unusual occurrence for Londoners on the ground in the 30s.
-The German-built hydrogen filled airship travelled over 1 million miles in its lifespan, and was deployed predominantly for reconnaissance missions.
+The German-built hydrogen-filled airship traveled over 1 million miles in its lifespan and was deployed predominantly for reconnaissance missions.

 Taxi under the bridge

 The Short Sunderland was a British flying boat patrol bomber, used by the RAF.
 This seaplane used to taxi under Tower Bridge and did so up until the 80s, until it was taken out of action and displayed in Florida at Fantasy of Flight.